 A gorilla trek has to be the highlight of any visit to Uganda.
 The lush rainforest at Bwindi is home to some of the last mountain gorillas in the world, and spending a day trekking for them remains high on the bucket list of many a wildlife enthusiast.
 There are thought to be around 400 gorillas in the park, with eleven families that travellers are able to visit, though shifting alliances to the silverbacks can change this.
 The terrain can be steep and hilly at times, and the forest is often wet and dripping, with brightly coloured birds flitting from branch to branch.
 You have an hour to spend with the gorillas, which passes in a flash.
 A tip from us: make sure you know how to use your camera before you go- gorillas are tricky to photographs, but your pictures will last a lifetime.

-There are a handful of lodges that we can happily recommend for you depending on your budget, and where we are able to secure gorilla permits for you.
+There are a handful of lodges that we can happily recommend for you depending on your preferences and where we are able to secure gorilla permits for you.
 Permits secured for the north (Buhoma) or South (Nkuringo) of the park mean you need to be based in a lodge in the same area- the roads in between are poor enough to make staying in one, and trekking in the other, impossible.
-As gorilla trekking is so different from safari and other wildlife experiences, we’ve created a short guide to gorilla trekking, to help you out.
+We’ve inspected a huge number of lodges personally, so we’ll do our best to give you an honest opinion!